Skip to content

 What should I get with Guild Points?
 Gems and Adventurer's Bones.

-Do Tokens carry over to other banners?
-No.
+Do Banner Tokens carry over to other banners?
+No. Not even for re-runs of the same banner.

 What is the difference between Gems of Org (Green) and Gems of Erin (Purple)?
 Purple Gems can only be obtained with real money, and are used to purchase Purple Legendary Bones and daily Skill Books.
 Green Gems can be obtained from daily rewards, purchases, and missions.